HitasiPatel/AvOps-complete/core-infrastructure/.pipelines/README.md

 ## Prerequisites

 1. Set up a remote backend on azure - The terraform script uses a remote backend to store the state.
 Before running this pipeline you need to ensure that a dedicated storage account with appropriate container names is created to be used as the remote backend where the terraform state files will be stored.
 For more details, refer this [article.](https://learn.microsoft.com/en-us/azure/developer/terraform/store-state-in-azure-storage?tabs=azure-cli)
-Note: Name the blob container in the format - "tfstate-{env}" [supported environments are - dev and test].
+Note: Name the blob container in the format - "tfstate-{env}".

 2. Create a service principal - A service principal with contributor access is needed to deploy our IaC scripts on azure.
 Refer this [article](https://learn.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli) on steps to create a service principal.